 Portugal Medicinal Cannabis Industry Statistics and Regional Cultivation Conditions (Recreational vs Medicinal Use)

 What is the current status of the Portugal medical cannabis industry?
 And when it comes to selecting the best places in the world to grow medicinal cannabis, where does Portugal fit in?
-This blog covers recent developments in medicinal cannabis legalisation and cultivation trends in Portugal.
-We cover implications for the global medicinal cannabis market, Portugal statistics, and the region’s suitability for the cultivation of cannabis for domestic use and Europe exportation.
-Reading time: 2.5 minutes.
+We’ll be covering recent developments in medicinal cannabis legalisation and cultivation trends in Portugal, implications for the global medicinal cannabis market, Portugal’s regional statistics and Portugal’s suitability for cannabis cultivation for domestic use and Europe exportation.

 Legalisation of Cannabis in Portugal